iossifovlab/gpf/userdocs/administration/getting_started.rst

 Simple study import
 +++++++++++++++++++

-Usualy to import study data into GPF instance could take a lot of steps.
-To make initial bootstraping easier you can use `simple_study_import.py` tool that combines all the necessary steps in one tool.
+Importing study data into a GPF instance usually involves multiple steps.
+To make initial bootstraping easier you can use the ``simple_study_import.py`` tool that combines all the necessary steps in one tool.

 `simple_study_import.py` tool